-- Please request support for only ONE student applicant for this funding source per funding cycle.
+- Request support for only ONE student applicant for this CANR URP funding source per funding cycle.

-- Although undergraduates are not required to attend training in responsible conduct of research, all research participants are encouraged to do so.
-Please be sure s/he understands your department’s individual, institutional, and professional responsibility for ethical practice and integrity in research and scholarship.
+Although undergraduates are not required to attend training in responsible conduct of research, all research participants are encouraged to do so.
+Please be sure your mentee understands your department’s individual, institutional, and professional responsibility for ethical practice and integrity in research and scholarship.

-- Students are expected to participate in the UURAF within one year of their research experience.
+Students are expected to participate in the University Undergraduate Research and Arts Forum (UURAF) within one year of their research experience.
 Presentations and poster sessions at other professional conferences are encouraged as well.